doctrine/orm/docs/en/reference/annotations-reference.rst

    constraint level.
 Defaults to false.
 -  **nullable**: Determine whether the related entity is required, or if null is an allowed state for the relation.
 Defaults to true.
+   When using typed properties on entity class defaults to false when property is not nullable.
 -  **onDelete**: Cascade Action (Database-level)
 -  **columnDefinition**: DDL SQL snippet that starts after the column name and specifies the complete (non-portable!) column definition.